By Tech. Sgt. Mark WyattApril 16, 2013

 National Guard soldiers from Delaware and New Hampshire arrived March 30 and were met with challenges just as any large scale project experiences, but Joint Task Force Jaguar engineer planners were impressed with the progress.

 "The first rotation did an outstanding job with the challenges that we had with contracting equipment and materials," said Capt.
 Paige Tattersall, Joint Task Force Jaguar engineer planner, New Hampshire National Guard.
 "From what they were given when they first got here on the ground March 30, they did phenomenally well."

 Members of the 160th Engineer Company completed foundations at each of the sites and pouring concrete slabs on all but one.

-Pinsonneault and other U.S. service members are here as part of BTH 2013, humanitarian and civic assistance mission deploying military engineers and medical professionals to El Salvador for training and to provide humanitarian services.
+Soldiers and airmen are here as part of BTH 2013, a humanitarian and civic assistance mission deploying military engineers and medical professionals to El Salvador for training and to provide humanitarian services.

 The purpose of BTH is to conduct civil-military operations, including humanitarian civic assistance as well as medical, dental, engineering support by active duty, National Guard and Reserve service members.